Last Updated on January 27, 2023

 5. Storage Solutions

 Invest in storage solutions, such as shelves, bins, and baskets, to help keep your belongings organized and easy to access.
-If you’re in the living room, you’ll want baskets for cozy throws, lazy susan trays in the pantry, and decorative boxes to wrangle remote controls.
-If you’re in the bathroom, you’ll want under-the-sink storage bins and small container dividers to organize things like makeup and hair ties.
+In the living room, you’ll want baskets for cozy throws, lazy susan trays in the pantry, and decorative boxes to wrangle remote controls.
+In the bathroom, you’ll want under-the-sink storage bins and small container dividers to organize things like makeup and hair ties.
+These drawer organizers are a smart storage solution and a great way to wrangle a lot of clutter, especially in a junk drawer or home office.

 Get creative with storage and check out your existing furniture.
 The Dorothy Draper chest in my foyer is home for all our winter gear, like hats, mittens, and snow pants.